OK, so you want to Live Tiny. That’s awesome. What can you do without? What do you really want to have? And how about that claustrophobia?

-Here’s another example rolling down the road.
-This comes from Heavy Haulers that specialize in moving big things.
+Here’s another example on the road.
+This is from Heavy Haulers that specialize in moving big things.

 Please Note: I am not an expert on requirements, and the rules vary, so please ask your local authorities.
 Start by contacting the state Department of Transportation and they will direct you to the right people.

 Requirements for hauling something wider than 8.5′ might include any mix of the following: